revalo/pishot/README.md

 ## Contributors

-This work was done in collaboration with Varun Mangalick, Kristin Sheridan and Candace Okumko.
+This work was done by Varun Mangalick, Kristin Sheridan, Candace Okumko and Shreyas Kapur as our final project for our class at MIT called [6.163: Strobe Project Lab](http://student.mit.edu/catalog/search.cgi?search=6.163&style=verbatim).

+The work was done under the supervision of Dr. James Bales, who is an absolute legend at helping us figure stuff out.

 ## License